 |Tip-stall demon.
 But pretty.||Big porky aerobat with not enough motor.||Fun experiment, but an IPS wasn't enough.|

 For beginners thinking about trying electric R/C flying: I hesitate to suggest any particular model, since individual tastes and abilities vary greatly (though if you have plenty of space, if you can find something like a T-Hawk that's a great way to start.
 The T-Hawk isn't made any more but there must be some equivalent).
 Do get something fairly rugged, or else cheap and easy to fix.
 You will crash.
+Or get something that's so light, slow and gentle that it can just drift down to an easy landing without hurting itself, like the UMX Radian.

 If you don't have an instructor, if you just take off and try to fly around then land, you'll probably crash a lot and get frustrated.
 One suggestion that helps with this: try launching the plane away from you, with the motor either off or going very slow, and just try to glide it in to a smooth landing.
 Do that a bunch of times.
 Get the transmitter trimmed so the plane can glide straight with your hands off the sticks.
 If you have to fly off a grass field and can't do the take-off part, try flying the plane out of your hand (or out of a helper's hand, if possible) and bring it in for a slow belly landing.